 Please be aware that this outfitter really cares about the deer, and doesn’t want to see any wounded and lost.
 To that end, he will put you through a shooting test upon arrival, before you’re allowed to hunt.
 There will be no trick shots, no backward shots, bank shots, ricochets, combos or anything of the like.
 Instead, if you say you’re lethal with your bow out to 40 yards, you must put a lethal shot on “Rodney”, their resident deer target, at 40 yards.
 If you say you’re good at 30, then 30 it is.
 You get one shot, and you must treat Rodney as if he was your trophy deer standing in front of you live.
 If you cannot put a lethal shot on Rodney and miss or gut shoot him, you’ll have 24 hours to practice before your next test.
 If you fail on day two, you’ll again have to wait to hunt another day.
 Please come prepared.
 Rifle hunters will be tested to their effective shooting ranges as well.

-Whitetail tags (approx. $442.50) are applied for online or by phone.
-Non-residents must apply from April 1 through April 27, 2018, or apply by phone at 1-800-918-2877.
+Whitetail tags (approx. $442.50) are applied for online or by phone at 1-800-918-2877.
+Non-residents must apply in April.
 If successful, then you must also purchase a non-resident hunting license (approx. $97.50).
 Draw odds are historically very high for this either-sex tag (95% of this outfitter’s clients drew last year), and the outfitter will assist you with the draw.
 If unsuccessful, you receive a refund of your tag fee, and a preference point.
 You can also just purchase a preference point (approx. $26.50) to increase your chances in the draw THE FOLLOWING YEAR.

 If you want a crack at a Kansas mule deer, THEN AT THE SAME TIME YOU APPLY FOR THE WHITETAIL TAG, YOU MUST ALSO APPLY FOR THE MULEY STAMP.
 YOU MUST APPLY FOR EITHER MUZZLOADER OR BOW TO DRAW THE MULEY TAG (no rifles).
 We would suggest you do just that, as some mulies here die of old age!
 If you draw an archery or muzzleloader whitetail tag, and if you applied at the same time for the Mule Deer Stamp and drew that too, your whitetail archery or muzzleloader permit converts to an either-species/either-sex archery or muzzleloader permit.
 Preference points do not count toward this Mule Deer Stamp draw.
 If unsuccessful in the Mule Deer Stamp draw, you receive a refund and you will be issued the White-tailed Deer Archery or Muzzleloader Draw Permit.
 No rifle muley hunts, though, only rifle whitetails.
 BOTTOM LINE ON KANSAS: Excellent odds to draw rifle, bow or muzzleloader whitetail tag, and you MUST apply for a Mule Deer Stamp AT THE SAME TIME.
 If you draw the muley stamp, you can shoot either species!
 Home run!